marcduiker/durable-functions-use-cases/lessons/notifysupport.md

 5. Once a support contact responds with a callback the notification process should stop and no other contacts should be notified.

-6. The callback response is received as a POST request where the body of the request contains only the phone number of the support contact:
+6. The callback response is received as a POST request using a fixed URL route (e.g. https://localhost:7071/api/CallbackHttpClient).
+The body of the request only contains the phone number of the support contact who was notified:

     ```json
     {